xwmx/nb/README.md

 #### `bookmark` -- A command line tool for managing bookmarks.

-`notes` includes a `bookmark` executable that's a shortcut for `notes bookmark`, providing a nice, simple interface for creating, viewing, and searching bookmarks.
+`notes` includes `bookmark`, a streamlined command line interface for creating, viewing, and searching bookmarks.

 Bookmark a page: